 - Waterproof - The pendant can be used in the bath or shower- the places where falls are most likely to occur, which means the user of the personal alarm can wear the pendant button at all times.

-- Battery Life – You don’t need to replace batteries or worry about the batteries going flat.
-The life on the MyAmie pendant is seven years and information from the pendant is automatically sent to the Care Team regularly so they will automatically know when to send you a brand-new replacement.
+- Battery Life - You don’t need to replace batteries or worry about the batteries going flat.
+The life on the MyAmie pendant is seven years and information from the pendant is automatically sent to the Response Team regularly so they will automatically know when to send you a brand-new replacement.

 If you are interested in personal alarms for elderly people you can find more information, videos and customer testimonials on the Lifeline24 website.
 You can also Tweet us your thoughts on care home prices @Lifeline24 or write to us in the comments below.